Celebrating 650 years with communities across the city

 “Bristol 650 is a year-long celebration of all things Bristol: who we are, where we are from, what we’ve done – and where we’re going.
 It’s a chance to tell untold histories, mark city anniversaries and welcome new arrivals.” www.visitbristol.co.uk

-As part of a National Lottery Heritage Funded project coordinated by Bristol Ideas celebrating the 650th anniversary of Bristol as an independent county, Local Learning have been commissioned to work with communities across the city exploring our local heritage to create a community atlas showing how Bristol has grown.
+As part of a National Lottery Heritage Funded project coordinated by Bristol Ideas celebrating the 650th anniversary of Bristol as an independent county, Local Learning were commissioned to work with communities across the city exploring our local heritage to create a community atlas showing how Bristol has grown.

-Together we will be telling the story of how a union of unique neighbourhoods has created an overarching city identity today.
-Through shared activities and conversations, we will explore how the heritage of these places can inform the city’s future and who we are and who we want to be.
+The atlas tells the story of how a union of unique neighbourhoods has created an overarching city identity today.
+The atlas and accompanying STORY MAP was created through shared activities and conversations that explored how the heritage of these places can inform the city’s future and who we are and who we want to be.

 To help with these community conversations, Local Learning were joined by Masters Architecture students and History undergraduates from the University of the West of England (UWE).
 We are really impressed and appreciative of all that they have contributed to this project.